-AGP is a high-performance bus for graphics-intensive applications, such as 3D applications.
+The motherboard has one AGP connector for high-performance graphics add-in cards.
 AGP, while based on the PCI Local Bus Specification, Rev. 2.1, is independent of the PCI bus and is intended for exclusive use with graphical display devices.
 AGP overcomes certain limitations of the PCI bus related to handling a large amount of graphics data with the following features: